On this page, you’ll find important information on COVID-19 including:

 Utilities are also working closely with their customers to ensure they remain connected to their water supplies during this period so they can wash their hands regularly.

 We recently published an article on how Australian water utilities are responding to COVID-19.
 Other resources and links you might find useful for educating the community about the safety of their water include the Water Services Association of Australia’s COVID-19 fact sheet and the Water Environment Federation’s guide to COVID-19 for water professionals.

 You might also want to keep the community informed that there is no need to buy bottled water during this pandemic.
 However, in some towns, bottled water still remains an important option for those people who do not have access to safe water, as this article tells.

 The World Health Organisation has advised that there is no evidence to date that the COVID-19 virus has been transmitted via sewerage systems with or without wastewater treatment.

-The shortage of toilet paper has unfortunately left people looking for alternatives – and flushing them down the toilet.
-An increasing number of people have been found to be flushing wet wipes, paper towels and newspaper down the toilet.
-If customers are going to use any sort of wipe or toilet roll alternative, then the advice is to bin them.
+Since the toilet paper shortage, an increasing number of people have been found to be flushing wet wipes, paper towels and newspaper down the toilet.
+If customers are going to use any sort of wipe or toilet roll alternative, the advice is to bin them.
 Toilets are not a bin.

 Sydney Water has advised that in the last month alone they have received an increase of 22% in blockages due to non-flushables being found in their network.
 Similar network challenges are being seen across the country including from Unitywater and Townsville Water in Queensland.